 Dr. Sayeed is Instructor of Global Health and Social Medicine at Harvard Medical School where he serves as Director of the Program in Newborn Health and Social Change.
 He is a staff neonatologist at Children’s Hospital Boston.
 He is also Program Director for the Responsible Conduct of Research at Harvard Medical School.
 Holding a JD in addition to his medical degree, Dr. Sayeed’s research focus has been on the social and ethical determinants of early childhood survival in resource rich and poor settings.
 He is the author of several peer-reviewed papers and book chapters on the same.
 Dr. Sayeed is co-founder and director of The International Pediatric Outreach Project, a service and delivery-oriented non-profit that partners with health care providers in Africa and India.

-Ms. Goldsmith is the Chief Administrative Officer and Director of Partnerships and Planning for Seed Global Health.
+Ms. Goldsmith is the Chief Administrative Officer and Director of Planning and Strategy for Seed Global Health.
 Jennifer has previously worked as Director of Finance and Administration for the Harvard AIDS Prevention Research Project, as Assistant Dean for Finance at the Faculty of Arts and Sciences at Harvard University and as Director of Strategic and Financial Planning at Brigham and Women's Hospital.
 She was Special Advisor to the Global Task Force on Expanded Access to Cancer Care and Control in Developing Countries based at Harvard Medical School and Development Consultant to Women of Means, an organization providing healthcare to homeless women and families in Boston.
 Most recently Ms. Goldsmith was Director of Strategic Initiatives in Graduate Medical Education at Partners HealthCare where she developed programming in many areas including global and humanitarian medicine.
 Ms. Goldsmith earned her MS in Public Health at the Harvard School of Public Health, her MEd at Boston College and BA from the University of Michigan.

 James Scott, MD, FACEP served as Dean of the George Washington University School of Medicine and Health Sciences (SMHS) from July 2003 through December 2010.
 Previously, he served as residency director, Associate Dean for Graduate Medical Education, and Assistant Dean for Student Affairs in SMHS.
 Since stepping down as Dean, Dr. Scott has dedicated his time to the education of medical students in Sub-Saharan Africa.
 He is one of the lead faculty on the Medical Education Partnership Initiative, the first large scale, US government sponsored project aimed at increasing the quantity and quality of doctors on that continent.
 As Dean, Dr. Scott founded the Medical Humanities program at the GW SMHSH, a program of community service for the medical school, and in collaboration with Physicians for Peace, he established surgery, pediatric and obstetrics and gynecology residency programs in Eritrea as an attempt to reverse the “brain drain” of physicians from the developing world.